The Pebble and the Penguin: Critical reception

-Washington Post Staff Writer Hal Hinson wrote that "the banality of the story, the pallid look, the flatness of the characters add up to a product that is, at best, second rate".
+Washington Post film critic Hal Hinson wrote that "the banality of the story, the pallid look, the flatness of the characters add up to a product that is, at best, second rate".
 Peter Stack of the San Francisco Chronicle said that the "gnashing whale scenes are intense enough to push the G-rating envelope".
 Dan Webster of The Spokesman-Review in Spokane wrote that the film "is only an average effort in virtually every respect".
 The Record said "the orchestration is too fancy, too loud and often drowns out the lyrics.
 This is a kid's movie, but musically it sounds like a full-costume Broadway show with full-supporting chorus line.
 It's a little disturbing to see a children's movie that perpetuates the erroneous image of killer whales as violent creatures.
 It is, however, a perfect indication of the limited imagination which went into writing The Pebble and the Penguin".
 Jane Sumner of The Dallas Morning News said the film got a "charming mating ritual" and turned into "sappy action romance with celebrity voices".
 The book Contemporary North American Film Directors suggested that the film suffered from containing elements of "the same unimaginative and clichéd Disney of the 1970s that Bluth had been so critical of".
-The Animated Movie Guide said, "the hero was a stuttering wimp, the songs didn't advance the plot, the dialogue was incessant and superfluous, and the pacing was plodding and dull", and also said the film was an "utter waste of talent and resources", due to interference from external forces.
+The Animated Movie Guide said that "the hero was a stuttering wimp, the songs didn't advance the plot, the dialogue was incessant and superfluous, and the pacing was plodding and dull", and also said the film was an "utter waste of talent and resources", due to interference from external forces.

 Some critics did praise various aspects of the film, particularly in regard to Bluth's animation.
 These reviews, however, were almost exclusively mixed.
 Common Sense Media said that "the background animation of capricious weather conditions is lovely, as are the top-notch original songs by Barry Manilow and Mark Watters".
 The Deseret News wrote: "Bluth's strength continues to be colorful, classical-style animation, and there are some gorgeous moments here — especially some underwater sequences".
 The Austin Chronicle wrote: "The Pebble and the Penguin features some beautifully animated sequences [...]
 The characters are great and the voice talents of Martin Short...and James Belushi...are terrific".
 Variety said the film has a "heartwarming story, some lively songs and professional animation", adding that it is "a sweet, enjoyable romantic tale more likely to succeed as an afternoon diversion on home video than on the big screen".
 James wrote "the tunes Mr. Manilow has written for the movie are, like his familiar pop standards, bouncy and catchy", and commented that "the animation is fine".
 Hinson wrote that "a flourishing opening number—titled 'Here and Now'—proves that Short can belt out a song with the best of them", adding that the "Bluth studio style of animation is passable, and, in the case of a Brecht-Weill flavored production number, occasionally inspired".